leejonchapman/rclone-dockerfile/README.md

-## rclone - rsync for cloud storage
+## rclone - for my unraid nas to upload encrpyted to google drive
-Rclone is a command line programme to sync files and directories.
+Uses absolute paths as needed

 ## Permissions
 chmod a+x docker-entrypoint.sh